jczy17/portfolio/dataviz3.md

 # Step 3: sketch out a solution
 ![Image of Data Visualization Sketch](pic1.jpg)

+As I thought about changing the type of visualization, I chose the bar graph to illustrate the scale of potential pay in each phase of the World Cup.
+Instead of using yellow and blue, I selected the red and blue colors to represent women and men (a kind of color tradition) and I think that the contrast between red and blue is stronger which makes the difference more vivid.
+Also, I applied the grey color to the grid and removed those label texts beside the graph which will be distracting.
+Of course, there will be text explaining the data.
+Since it is used in the journal, if it's used to raise awareness, a simpler, more striking design might be more effective.

 # Step 4: Test the solution

 # Step 5: Build my solution